The 2 Native Wild Cats in Ohio

 A Bobcat looking around from behind a tree

-Ohio has 2 native species of wild cats.
-However, the bobcat (Lynx rufus) is Ohio’s only extant wild cat species.
-Mountain lions are also native to Ohio, but they were extirpated from the state by the mid 1800s.
+Ohio has two native species of wild cats.
+However, Ohio’s bobcats (Lynx rufus) are the state’s only extant wild cat species.
+Mountain lions are also native to Ohio but were extirpated from the state by the mid-1800s.

 Bobcats in Ohio (lynx rufus)

-The Bobcat, which is also known as the red lynx, is a North American wild cat.
+The Bobcat, also known as the red lynx, is a North American wild cat.
 The Canada lynx is a cousin of the bobcat.
-Biologists believe that both the bobcat and the Canada lynx are descendants of the Eurasian lynx whose ancestors crossed into North America via the Bearing Sea land bridge.
+Biologists believe that both the bobcat and the Canada lynx are descendants of the Eurasian lynx, whose ancestors crossed into North America via the Bearing Sea land bridge.

-According to the Ohio Department of Natural Resources bobcat page, prior to settlement by European Americans, Ohio’s bobcats were common throughout the state.
-However, they were extirpated from the state in 1850.
-Habitat loss, due to human beings converting land over to agricultural use, and overhunting were the chief causes of their extirpation.
+According to the Ohio Department of Natural Resources bobcat page, Ohio’s bobcats were common before European Americans settled the state.
+However, they were eliminated from Ohio by 1850.
+Habitat loss due to human beings converting land to agricultural use and overhunting were the chief causes of their regional extinction.

-Per an Ohio University study, Ohio’s bobcat population is rising with more potential habitat to facilitate future growth.
-See Their population is the densest in areas with the densest forest growth, such as southeastern Ohio.
+According to an Ohio University study, Ohio’s bobcat population is rising, and there is more potential habitat to facilitate future growth.
+Their population is the densest in areas with the densest forest growth.

-It is a given that the forested areas of southeastern Ohio are the most suitable area for bobcats.
-However, the researchers concluded that southwestern and northeastern Ohio also have habitat that can support bobcats.
+It is a given that the forested areas of southeastern Ohio are the state’s best bobcat habitat.
+However, the researchers concluded that southwestern and northeastern Ohio also have habitats that can support bobcats.
 These areas have pastures and other natural habitats that bobcats can utilize for hunting small mammals.

 Speaking of northeastern Ohio, a bobcat was sighted twice in the summer of 2022 in the Cleveland parks system.
 This is the first time a bobcat has been sighted in Cuyahoga County since 1850.

-The study also found that central Ohio, which is dominated by heavy agriculture, lacks natural habitats that bobcats need.
+The study also found that central Ohio, dominated by heavy agriculture, lacks natural habitats that bobcats need.
 See

-Bobcats live in a variety of terrain.
-Look for them in broken habitat types that might include riparian woodland, dense forests, ravines, rocky ledges and/or outcroppings, and field borders.
+Bobcats live in a variety of terrains.
+Look for them in broken habitat types, including riparian woodland, dense forests, ravines, rocky ledges and outcroppings, and field borders.

 The mottled pattern of their fur gives them excellent camouflage to live undetected in these environments.